oya163/oyaTorch/README.md

-# Deep Learning practice using TORCH
+# Deep Learning practice using PyTorch

 This is the deep learning repo.
 In this repository, you can find tutorials of Deep Learning architecture using PyTorch.